 Our research: Aging can be characterized as an intrinsic process of progressive functional decline of cells, tissues and organs, ultimately leading to the demise of the entire organism.
 Functional decline as observed in aging can be explained by accumulation of macromolecular damage, which gradually impairs cellular functions.
-Currently, DNA damage gains increasing attention, as one of the prime instigators of aging in mammals.
-DNA lesions affect vital genome functions including gene expression and accurate DNA replication, leading to cellular functional decline and malfunction, replicative arrest (cellular senescence) or cell death, all of which may contribute to aging-related pathologies.
+Currently, DNA damage gains increasing attention as one of the prime instigators of aging in mammals.
+DNA lesions affect vital genome functions including gene expression and accurate DNA replication, leading to cellular functional decline and malfunction, replicative arrest (cellular senescence), or cell death, all of which may contribute to age-related pathologies.
 Alternatively, unrepaired DNA injury in proliferating cells leading to mutations and chromosomal aberrations may promote cancer.
 Importantly, the main overall risk factor for cancer is also age, consistent with the concept of time-dependent accumulation of DNA damage.
-Therefore it is important to better understand the role of DNA damage in skin aging and in various aging-related pathologies.
-Prof. Hoeijmakers’s group aims to: assess the relevance of repair mutants for normal skin aging, to investigate molecular mechanisms reflecting DNA damage signatures during skin aging and finally to design strategies to delay or revert aging-associated pathologies in the skin.
+Therefore, it is important to better understand the role of DNA damage in skin aging and in various age-related pathologies.
+Prof. Hoeijmakers’s group aims to assess the relevance of repair mutants for normal skin aging, to investigate molecular mechanisms reflecting DNA damage signatures during skin aging and finally to design strategies to delay or revert aging-associated pathologies in the skin.

-Our goals: The overall goal of the Hoeijmakers lab is to fully understand how accumulating DNA damage contributes to skin aging and to various aging-related processes like stress-induced stem cell differentiation, cell death and cellular senescence.
-From the existing knowledge the groups aims to design rational-based interventions, which effectively prevent or delay the onset of major aging-associated skin diseases.
-The ultimate goal is to find ways to sustain a healthy skin and thereby improve quality of life for the growing aging population in developed countries world-wide.
+Our goals: The overall goal of the Hoeijmakers lab is to fully understand how accumulating DNA damage contributes to skin aging and to various age-related processes like stress-induced stem cell differentiation, cell death, and cellular senescence.
+From the existing knowledge, the groups aims to design rational-based interventions, which effectively prevent or delay the onset of major aging-associated skin diseases.
+The ultimate goal is to find ways to sustain a healthy skin and thereby improve quality of life for the growing aging population in developed countries worldwide.

 Figure 1: Multi-morbidity aging features and age-related pathology in Ercc1Δ/- mutant mice